Leaflets, Broadsides & More...

 A suite of glitch poems sampling bits of failed optical character recognition from Google’s search results.
 OCR is meant to identify printed characters using a scanner and computer software, which proves more difficult in practice than in principle.
 The poems that comprise “Surround Sound” come from an article about composer Eliane Radigue, originally published in frieze magazine in 2011.
 The suite as presented by the author appears in our online gallery, and a limited edition of 11" x 17" broadsides featuring the series can be purchased from The Blasted Tree's Store.

 The Blasted Tree is now accepting the submission of material of any kind with an eye toward print publication.
-We are looking to produce innovate print media of all sorts, from limited edition artist prints to unconventional leaflets and broadsheets.
+We are looking to produce innovative print media of all sorts, from chapbook-length projects to unconventional leaflets and broadsides.
 Our print media foregrounds the intersection of form and content, always looking to pair the highest quality and most appropriate materials with the most exciting art and literature.
 Do you make controversial graphic art and are looking to make prints?
 Does your poetry contain a strong visual element that demands a well-considered presentation?
 Are you passionate about print media and its thriving exchange economy?
 Send your work to The Blasted Tree for consideration - we need material from all walks of life to make into unique print media.